Gabriel10-10/rideau-canal-monitoring/README.md

 Include screenshots in a folder such as `screenshots/`, for example:

-- `screenshots/dashboard-overview.png` – full dashboard view with all cards and charts.
+- `screenshots/Dashboard deployed on Azure App Service.png` – full dashboard view with all cards and charts.
-- `screenshots/stream-analytics-job.png` – Stream Analytics job running.
+- `screenshots/Stream Analytic job in running state.png` – Stream Analytics job running.
-- `screenshots/cosmos-data-explorer.png` – sample 5-minute aggregate document.
+- `screenshots/Cosmos DB with simple Document.png` – sample 5-minute aggregate document.

 Describe what the screenshots show and how they demonstrate that the system works end-to-end.